-The Chairman of the Audit Committee is a fellow member of the Institute of Chartered Accountants of Sri Lanka (FCA) and holds a Master's Degree in Business Administration (MBA) from the Post Graduate Institute of Management, University of Sri Jayewardenapura.
+The Chairman of the Audit committee is a fellow member of the Institute of Chartered Accountants of Sri Lanka (FCA) and holds a Masters Degree in Business Administration (MBA) from the Post Graduate Institute of Management, University of Sri Jayewardenapura.
 Each of the members of the Committee has a depth of financial expertise and collectively, the Committee has considerable financial experience on which to draw.
 The Committee members also bring a multitude of varied expertise and knowledge to the Audit Committee, which enables the effective conduct of operations.
-More information on the Committee members including the experience, qualifications and expertise may be sourced through the brief profiles on pages 22 to 23 of the Annual Report.
+More information on the Committee members including the experience, qualifications and expertise may be sourced through the brief profiles on pages 21 to 22 of the Annual Report.